Classification and nonexistence for $t$-structures on derived categories of schemes: Introduction

-\begin{introthm}[see \Cref{thm:appearance_for_restrictability_via_filtration}] A nonempty closed subset $Z$ of a Noetherian scheme $X$ is contained in the regular locus of $X$ if, and only if, there is a Thomason filtration on $X$ whose associated $t$-structure on $D_{\operatorname{qc}}(X)$ restricts to $\operatorname{Perf}_Z (X)$ and is not constant on each connected component $Z_t$ of $Z$. \end{introthm}
+\begin{theorem} A nonempty closed subset $Z$ of a Noetherian scheme $X$ is contained in the regular locus of $X$ if, and only if, there is a Thomason filtration on $X$ whose associated $t$-structure on $D_{\operatorname{qc}}(X)$ restricts to $\operatorname{Perf}_Z (X)$ and is not constant on each connected component $Z_t$ of $Z$. \end{theorem}

-An important aspect of \Cref{introthm:restrict_perf_implies_regular_locus} is that it does not require the scheme to have \textit{finite} Krull dimension.
-Moreover, by leveraging a result of Hochster \cite{Hochster:1973}, \Cref{introthm:restrict_perf_implies_regular_locus} is applicable to concrete cases of Noetherian integral domains with infinite Krull dimension which are not regular (see \Cref{ex:nagata_singular}).
-This gives us a genuine generalization of \cite[Theorem 0.1]{Neeman:2022} in the affine setting.
-Our proof for \Cref{introthm:restrict_perf_implies_regular_locus} is self-contained and independent to the approach of loc.\ cit.\ as we leverage local algebra.
-Additionally, as a consequence, we are able to provide a classification for $t$-structures on $\operatorname{Perf}_Z (X)$ for $X$ a Noetherian scheme of finite Krull dimension and $Z$ a closed subset.
+This recovers \cite[Theorem 0.1]{Neeman:2022} in the affine case and extends \cite{Smith:2022} to arbitrary Krull dimension.
+Using a result of Hochster \cite{Hochster:1973}, it also applies to explicit examples of Noetherian integral domains of infinite Krull dimension that are not regular (see \Cref{ex:nagata_singular}).
+The proof uses local algebra techniques rather than the methods of \cite{Neeman:2022} involving approximable triangulated categories.